mandiant/flare-fakenet-ng/README.md

 Limitations
 ===========

-* Only Windows Vista+ is supported.
+* Only Windows Vista+ is supported for `SingleHost` mode.
 Please use the original Fakenet for Windows XP/2003 operating systems.

+* Only Linux is supported for `MultiHost` mode.

+* Old versions of python-netfilterqueue can cause a segmentation fault in `python`.
+If you experience this issue, check that you are using the latest version of python-netfilterqueue.

+* Due to the hard-coded buffer size used by python-netfilterqueue, the Linux Diverter does not correctly handle packets greater than 4,016 bytes in size.
+  In practice, this does not affect Linux `MultiHost` mode for interfaces configured with the conventional 1,500 byte maximum transmittal unit (MTU).
+  If the Linux interface you are using with FakeNet-NG supports an MTU greater than 4016, you will need to recompile python-netfilterqueue to support a buffer size of `<your_mtu> + 80` (python-netfilterqueue devotes 80 bytes of the buffer to overhead).

-* Local machine only traffic is not intercepted (e.g. if you tried to connect directly to one of the listeners).
+* Local machine only traffic is not intercepted on Windows (e.g. if you tried to connect directly to one of the listeners).

-* Only traffic using TCP, UDP, and ICMP protocols are intercepted.
+* Only traffic using TCP, UDP, and ICMP protocols is intercepted.

 Credits
 =======